cbeauhilton/abstructs/README.md

-# Abstructs
+# abstructs

-Abstructs is a Python-based application using FastAPI and LLMs to generate structured summaries of clinical trial data from abstracts.
+abstructs is a Python-based application using FastAPI and LLMs to generate structured summaries of clinical trial data from abstracts.

 It was inspired by the indomitable Jim Chen's Pythonista script.